Jeans: Distressed jeans

+Distressed denim emerged from the cultural punk movement in the 1970s.
+Early punks tore apart consumer goods as an expression of their anger towards capitalism and corporate greed.

+Punks used safety pins in garments to encourage the youth to not buy endless, meaningless fashion, and thus fund corporations.
+Clothes manufacturers gentrified the notion by selling clothes with safety pins already in them, so the original meaning of punk was lost.
+Denim became a key target of this politically fueled deconstruction, with both men and women donning torn pants and jackets, accessorized with safety pins and slogans.

+The trend became popular again in the 1990s with the emergence of grunge fashion.
+The grunge youth wore loose-fitting ripped jeans, flannel shirts or woolen Pendletons layered over T-shirts.
+Their anti-conformist approach to fashion led to the popularization of the casual chic look, a trend which continued into the 2000s.

 Environmental and humanitarian impact

 A typical pair of blue jeans uses 3479 L of water during its life cycle.
 This includes the water to irrigate the cotton crop, manufacture the jeans, and the numerous washes by the consumer.
 During production, the typical amount for washing with traditional Pullman machines reaches 90 litres per jeans, which can be reduced to about 27 litres using modern frontloaders.
 Novel washing processes such as Droptima can reduce that to 6 litres fresh water plus 4 litres used water.

 The production of jeans with a "used look" can be more environmentally damaging than regular jeans, depending on how the waste compounds are processed.
 Sandblasting and treating with sandpaper has the risk of causing silicosis to the workers, and in Turkey, more than 5,000 textile workers have been stricken with this disease, and 46 people are known to have died.
 Some companies have announced they are banning the use of sandblasting.